-We’re happy you’re interested in becoming a Udemy instructor.
-At Udemy you can teach what you know, or teach what you love, and millions of students are waiting, eager to learn.
+We're happy you're interested in becoming a Udemy instructor.
+At Udemy you can teach what you know, or teach what you love, on a platform that millions of students use to learn.

-Below are answers to the most frequently asked questions we receive regarding how to become an instructor.
+Below are answers to the most frequently asked questions we receive regarding the teaching experience on Udemy, and becoming a Udemy instructor.

 Can I teach a course on any topic?

 You are free to choose the topic you wish to teach on Udemy and by using our Marketplace Insights tool, you can learn more about demand for that topic (see below).

 Please refer to our restricted topics list, however, for details on the topics that we do not accept.

 Can you tell me more about the existing demand for my course topic on Udemy?